 If you have been diagnosed with TOS or are experiencing symptoms, contact us for a visit.
 We want to help you.

 If you have thoracic outlet syndrome (TOS), the nerves or blood vessels just below your neck are compressed, or squeezed.
 It can be between the muscles of your neck and shoulder or between the first rib and collarbone.
-You may feel burning, tingling and numbness along your arm, hands and fingers.
+You may feel burning, tingling, and numbness in your arm, hands, and fingers.
 If a nerve is compressed, you may also feel weakness in your hand.
 If a vein is compressed, your hand might be sensitive to cold, or turn pale or bluish.
 Your arm might swell and tire easily.